Lok Sabha passes Data Protection Bill amid Opposition protest

 Under Section 36 of the bill, the government can ask any public or private entity to furnish personal information of citizens.
 This can have an adverse impact on press freedom, the Guild added.

-The association urged Lok Sabha Speaker Om Birla to send the bill to a Parliamentary Committee for reconsideration.
+The association urged Lok Sabha Speaker Om Birla to send the bill to a Parliamentary committee for reconsideration.

+Several activists and experts have also expressed concern, saying that the bill will dilute the Right to Information provisions.

+They said the bill expands the scope of what constitutes “private information” and therefore ensures that public officials may conceal information about their activities by claiming that these are “private matters”.

 Also read: How Modi government is using data privacy as an excuse to cripple the Right to Information